switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 PostgreSQL_ 8.4 is being used as a database server of choice.
 This is the highest version available in standard RHEL 6 repositories.
-Database server runs as a single instance on a different node than Apache instance and without any replication yet (we are planning an upgrade to 9.2 and replication setup in future).
+Database server runs as a single instance on a different node than Apache instance and without any replication yet (we are planning an upgrade to 9.4 and a streaming replication setup in the future).

 OwnCloud application doesn't access the PostgreSQL instance directly.
-It sends its queries through `PgPool II`_, which acts as a connection cache (runs in *Connection Pooling* mode).
+It sends its queries through `PgPool II`_, which acts as a connection cache (runs in the *Connection Pooling* mode).
 This gives us some performance boost and it reduces database instance load at the same time.
-PgPool runs together with the Apache instance.
+PgPool runs with the Apache instance on the same node.

-PostgreSQL settings are set according to pgtune_ utility recommendation.
-It has allocated 40 GB of RAM, same as the Apache instance, and maximum numer of connections is set to **51** (mostly based on this recommendation_).
+PostgreSQL settings are mostly set according to the pgtune_ utility recommendations.
+It has allocated 40 GB of RAM, same as the Apache instance, and maximum numer of connections is set to **51** (mostly based on this recommendations_).

 Database server has its data and configuration stored on a shared GPFS volume just like the Apache server.